crotwell/TauP/src/doc/sphinx/source/calculations.rst

 or for the same phase at multiple distances, rather than expecting the observed amplitude on a real seismogram to match to any accuracy.

+While most seismic arrivals have either no phase shift, or a simple inversion equivalent to a :math:`\pi`, or 180 degree, phase shift, there are cases where the phase shift is different.
+In general these happen when the amplitude coefficient is not purely real, e.g. it has a non-zero imaginary component.
+This can occur due to "internal caustics", such as the :math:`\pi/2` shift for SS, or in cases where the ray parameter at a boundary has one or more of the reflected and transmitted P or S waves do not propagate, like for SKKS where the ray parameter cannot exist as a P wave in the mantle at the KK reflection.
+In this case an effervesant wave results, with purely imaginary amplitude coefficient.
+The remaining reflections and transmissions that do exist as propogating rays, must collectively have an imaginary component as well in order to satisfy the boundary conditions and energy conservation at the interface.
+Both of these cases will result in a phase shift of the arrival.

 Time Errors
 ------------